 It’s impossible to sum up the widespread impact and appeal of Ghostbusters in a few sentences.
 When Doctors Venkman (Bill Murray), Stanz (Dan Aykroyd), and Spengler (Harold Ramis) are fired by Columbia University, they start a business hunting ghosts, helped by Winston Zeddemore (Ernie Hudson).

-As the extent and impact of the hauntings escalate, centred around the apartment of Dana Barrett (Sigourney Weaver), they start to realise there may be something big about to happen.
-A giant marshmallow man and a shape-shifting god of destruction later, and the Ghostbusters have become the stuff of legends.
+As the extent and impact of the hauntings escalate, centered around the apartment of Dana Barrett (Sigourney Weaver), they start to realize there may be something big about to happen.
+A giant marshmallow man and a shape-shifting god of destruction later, the Ghostbusters have become the stuff of legends.